swcarpentry-ja/carpentries-coc/policies/privacy.md

 ---
 layout: page-fullwidth
 permalink: /privacy/
-title: Software Carpentry Foundation Privacy Policy
+title: The Carpentries Privacy Policy
 comments: false
 excerpt: We are committed to protecting the security and privacy of your data
 ---

-The Software Carpentry Foundation (the "SCF") is dedicated to the security and privacy of your data.
+The Carpentries (TC) is dedicated to the security and privacy of your data.
 We want you to know what data we collect, how we collect it, and what we do with it so that you may decide whether or not to provide information to us.

-By visiting SCF websites or are otherwise providing your personal information to us via any other means, you are accepting and consenting to the practices described in this Policy.
-Unless specified otherwise, the term "visitor" includes both SCF members and nonmembers, whether you upload information to our websites, download information, or are merely visiting.
-Becoming a member of the SCF will require us to ask for and store additional information.
+By visiting TC websites or are otherwise providing your personal information to us via any other means, you are accepting and consenting to the practices described in this Policy.
+Unless specified otherwise, the term "visitor" includes both TC members and nonmembers, whether you upload information to our websites, download information, or are merely visiting.
+Becoming a member of the TC will require us to ask for and store additional information.

 This privacy policy will govern our use of your information, regardless of what information we collect.